Hrubý Jeseník (Nymburk District)

 Hrubý Jeseník is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

+Etymology

+The name Jeseník is derived from the Czech adjective jesenný (from jasan, i.e. 'ash') and referred to a hill covered with an ash forest.
+The prefix hrubý means 'rough'.

 Geography

 Hrubý Jeseník is located about 8 km northeast of Nymburk and 43 km northeast of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Hrubý Jeseník is from 1088, when King Vratislaus II donated the village to the Vyšehrad Chapter.
 Until the 16th century, Hrubý Jeseník was owned by various less important noblemen.
 In the 16th century, the village was acquired by the Křinecký of Ronov family, who joined it to the Křinec estate.
 During the Thirty Years' War, the village was almost completely destroyed.
 At the end of the 17th century, the estate was bought by the Morzin family.

 Transport

 The railway line Jičín–Nymburk passes through the municipality, but there is no train station.